 Funded by the Italian Ministry of Foreign Affairs with the support of the Italian Agency for Development Cooperation, CinemArena is a mobile cinema project implemented by IOM in West Africa.

 It is a mobile cinema featuring a series of outdoor events, both in rural and urban areas, where films, documentaries and testimonies are screened.
-The main objective of this project is to inform and educate about social issues in the most remote areas.
+The aim of the project is to inform and educate about social issues in very remote places, often cut off regular communication channels.
 This is carried out in different and complementary ways:

 1. Coordination with central and local authorities, organization of visits to identify screening sites and recruitment of partners

-For the event to be a success, inform and invite the local authorities in advance to request for their support.
-To do this, you can send a letter to the governor of the region where the screening will take place explaining the project and also specifying the content and purposes of the planned activities.
-It is encouraged to visit them in the weeks leading up to the events to motivate them to take part.
-In rural areas, it is also important to consider the traditional authorities who are closer to the population as they can help mobilize large groups to participate in the events.
+To do this, start by sending an official letter to the governor of the region where the screening will take place specifying the content and purpose of all planned activities.
+We recommend to pay authorities a visit in the weeks leading up to the event.
+This will motivate them and feel more involved.
+Don’t neglect traditional authorities who are close to the population and can help mobilize large groups to participate.

-- Find a suitable projection space in collaboration with the local authorities; it should be spacious, public and central;
+- a suitable projection space in collaboration with the local authorities; it should be spacious, public and central

-- Provide all security measures for the staff involved and for the public/participants.
-The team should have a first aid kit and telephones and/or GPS available, including security guards and escorts in potentially risky areas;
+- security measures for the staff and for the public: the team should have a first aid kit and telephones and/or GPS available, including security guards and escorts in potentially risky areas

-- To provide logistical support for the open-air screening by providing IOM with screening equipment including giant screen, podium, sound system, light and generator, microphone and any other accessories for open-air screenings, rental of chairs, barriers, mats and tents as well as the distribution of sanitary kits to participants;
+- logistics support for the open-air screening such screening equipment (giant screen, podium, sound system, light and generator, microphone and any other accessories for open-air screenings), rental of chairs, barriers, mats and tents as well as sanitary kits

-- Provide transport for the equipment and people to the location hosting the event, if necessary;
+- transport for the equipment and people to the location hosting the event, if necessary

-- Involve local youth, migrant and women’s associations;
+- inform local youth, migrant and women’s associations

-As recommended in this article on the importance of local sourcing, give priority to facilities in your locality with experience in organizing field screenings.
+Read our article on the importance of local sourcing, and try to find facilities in your locality with experience in organizing public screenings.
 Do not hesitate to carry out a visit to the venue with the provider to assess the feasibility and any problems that should be anticipated.

 Another aspect to consider in this preparation process is the involvement of volunteers or facilitators in the activity.
 It is preferable that the volunteers or facilitators recruited are local residents and are trained or used to attend this type of event.
 Volunteers are connected to their communities.
 They will support you from start to finish, not only mobilizing the population but also facilitating most of the activities in local languages.